 Don’t Book a Tight Connection

 The shorter your layover, the bigger the chance your bag won’t make it to final destination with you.
 Of course, most times the bag does make it, but the stress of wondering whether or not it will arrive can be eliminated with a longer layover.
-We recommend at least two hours, or even longer for international transfers that require you to reclaim and then recheck your bag before getting onto your next flight.
+I recommend at least two hours, or even longer for international transfers that require you to reclaim and then recheck your bag before getting onto your next flight.

 Don’t Put Liquids in a Bad Spot

-Be careful about the way you pack shampoo, lotion and other liquids.
-“I once had to gate-check my carry-on, which had my plastic bag of 3.4-ounce liquids and gels right in the front pocket where I could easily access it in the security line,” says Senior Editor Sarah Schlichter.
+Be careful about the way you pack shampoo, lotion, and other liquids.
+“I once had to gate-check my carry-on, which had my plastic bag of 3.4-ounce liquids and gels right in the front pocket where I could easily access it in the security line,” says SmarterTravel Senior Editor Sarah Schlichter.
 “I didn’t think about it when I handed the bag over at the gate, but I discovered when I got it back that my bottle of shampoo had exploded, probably when a baggage handler tossed the suitcase onto a cart.
 Oops!
-I should’ve cushioned them inside the main compartment of the bag instead.”
+I should’ve cushioned my liquids inside the main compartment of the bag instead.”

 To prevent other toiletry mishaps, try taping your liquid bottles with duct tape and putting them in a well-cushioned plastic bag.
 (You may not even need to pack all of them—check which toiletries will be available at your hotel.)
 If transporting alcohol, roll the bottles up in layers of clothing or bubble wrap.

 It’s not uncommon for people to grab the wrong suitcase by accident at baggage claim.
 Make it less likely by tying a colorful ribbon to your luggage or using a unique baggage tag—anything to make your suitcase stand out in a long line of black and navy bags.
 Even better?
 Use a bag with a vibrantly colored or patterned exterior.